dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1927 — FREQUENCY RECEIVED BY MARTIN HEIDEGGER. <br>
+\>SCAFFOLDING: BEING-IN-THE-WORLD ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Wir sind keine isolierten Subjekte, sondern das „Da“, in dem die Welt sich lichtet. <br>
+// Die Sorge ist das Gerüst unseres Seins; im Vorlaufen zum Ende finden wir unsere Eigentlichkeit. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// We are not isolated subjects, but the "There" where the world clears and reveals itself. <br>
+// Care is the scaffolding of our being; in running towards the end, we find authenticity. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1926 — FREQUENCY RECEIVED BY ERWIN SCHRÖDINGER. <br>
 \>SCAFFOLDING: QUANTUM REALITY ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>